keeps/roda-plugin-template/README.md

 ## How to build and run

 To build execute `./build.sh`, this will run with the latest RODA version.
-If you require a different RODA version, e.g. v2.2.10, update the pom.xml parent version and execute `./build.sh v2.2.10`
+If you require a different RODA version, e.g. vX.X.X, update the pom.xml parent version and execute `./build.sh vX.X.X`

 The build script will compile the plugin and create a docker image with the base roda plus the plugin installed.
 To run execute (roda-plugin-template should be replaced by the project folder name):